-John and his wife Ria owned and operated a dairy farm just outside of Earlton from 1984 to 2012.
-John was was first elected to represent Timiskaming Cochrane in 2011 and re-elected in 2014.
+John and his wife Ria owned and operated a dairy farm just outside of Earlton from 1984-2012.
+John was first elected to represent the riding of Timiskaming-Cochrane in October 2011 and was re-elected in 2014, 2018 and 2022.

-John’s public service career started with his election to the Temiskaming Dairy Producer Committee which he served on for over twenty years including several years as Chairman.
-In 2004, John was elected for a term to the Board of Dairy Farmers of Ontario.
-John was DFO Director when Thornloe Cheese was threatened with closure and played a key role in its rebirth.
+John’s public service career started with his election to the Temiskaming Dairy Producer Committee where he served for 20+ years as a director, secretary and several years as chairman.
+In 2004, John was elected to the Board of Dairy Farmers of Ontario and when Thornloe Cheese was threatened with closure, he played a key role in its rebirth.

-John also served on municipal council for twelve years, but he is most widely recognized for his ten year term as President of the Temiskaming Federation of Agriculture.
-During that time, the Federation represented the agricultural community in some key issues most notably the Adams Mine Landfill debate.
-The critical analysis of the Ministry of Environment’s approval, commissioned by the Federation, was one of the catalysts that stopped the project.
+John also served twelve years on municipal council in his home township of Evanturel, but he is most widely recognized for his ten-year term as President of the Temiskaming Federation of Agriculture.
+During that time, the federation represented the agricultural community on some major concerns with the most notable issue being the Adams Mine Landfill debate.
+The critical analysis of the Ministry of Environment’s approval of the landfill, commissioned by the Federation, was one of the catalysts that stopped the project.

-John was a member of the Board of Directors for the 2009 International Plowing Match.
-His main responsibility was the student educational program for the Match.
-He also sat on the Board of the Englehart and District Hospital, and the fundraising committee for the Englehart Family Health Clinic and was vice chair of the Temiskaming Foundation.
+Also, John was a member of the Board of Directors for the 2009 International Plowing Match and served as the Education Committee Chair where his main responsibility was the student education program.
+He also sat on the Board of the Englehart and District Hospital, the fundraising committee for the Englehart Family Health Clinic and served as vice chair for the Temiskaming Foundation.

 Currently, John is Chief Whip of the Ontario New Democratic Party and sits on various committees, including the Board of Internal Economy.
 He previously served as Deputy Leader of the Ontario New Democratic Party during his 2018-2022 term.

 John's current critic portfolios include Agriculture, Food and Rural Affairs and Solicitor General.